Aigerim-Zh/School-District-Analysis/README.md

 Please also note that this analysis was conducted twice due to potential academic dishonesty, which showed possibly altered grades in a specific grade group in a specific school.

 ## Resources

-### Dataset
+- Original and clean datasets and images are all located in the [Resources folder](https://github.com/Aigerim-Zh/School-District-Analysis/tree/main/Resources).
+- Software: Python 3.7.6 through Jupyter Notebook.

+# Data Cleaning
 - In the ["schools_complete.csv"](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/Resources/schools_complete.csv), there are 15 observations and 5 variables corresponding to the School ID, school_name, type, size, and budget columns.
 This dataset came in cleaned and has no misspellings, case changes, duplicates, or special characters.
 - In the ["students_complete.csv"](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/Resources/schools_complete.csv), there are 39,170 observations and 7 variables corresponding to the "Student ID", "student_name", "gender", "grade", "school_name", "reading_score", "math_score".
 Unlike the schools_complete.csv file, this file requires some cleaning to do.
 For instance, in the student_name column, there is an entry "Dr. Richard Scott".
+    - The cleaning of this dataset was done in a separate Jupyter Notebook called [cleaning_student_names.ipynb](https://github.com/Aigerim-Zh/School-District-Analysis/blob/main/cleaning_student_names.ipynb).
-- The above datasets are merged into one for the analysis.
+    - The "student_name" column had to be cleaned for the following prefixes and suffixes:

-- Software: Python 3.7.6 through Jupyter Notebook.
+        ```
+        prefixes_suffixes = ["Dr. ", "Miss ", "Mr. ", "Mrs. ", "Ms. ", " MD", " PhD", " DDS", " DVM"]
+        ```

 # Analysis
 Since there was potential academic dishonesty detected for ninth grades at Thomas High School as the grades looked altered, the analysis had to be redone by replacing the data with missing values.